elasticio/elasticio.github.io/content/_components/sftp/actions.md

 ## Download File by name

 Finds a file by name in the provided directory and uploads (streams) to the attachment storage

+> **Plesae Note:** To gain a better understanding of the functionality provided by Download File by name action, we recommend checking out our [example article](/components/sftp/usage-example#download-file-by-name).
+It provides a detailed walkthrough of how to use Download File by name action effectively, which will assist you in working with it.

 ### Configuration Fields